 Large walls can be intimidating to decorate, but they don’t have to be.
 Stop staring at your large bare wall and do something about it!
-Today I’m sharing 12 ways to decorate those large walls once and for all!
+Today I’m sharing twelve ways to decorate a large wall once and for all!

 For months I glared at the large wall in our family room above our sofa and struggled to know what to do.
 It sat empty for far too long and something needed to be done about it.
 Do you struggle to decorate a large wall or walls?
 Rest easy because I have some solutions for you.

 Affiliate links are provided below.
 Please see my full disclosure.

 Depending on the size and layout of your home you may have several large walls or a just a few.
 Here are twelve different ways to fill the wall that is void of decor and reflect your personality and style.

 Use Large-Scale Art to Decorate a Large Wall

 A large art piece might come to mind first when you think about filling in a large wall.
 Art that is oversized is unexpected.
 It catches the attention of all who cross its path and is perfect for a large wall.
 As a bonus, your oversized painting will add depth and easily fill in the space with one large piece.
 One and done!
 I like that.